pendanyeh/Docker/README.md

 ## Great Job, Now start with the examples folder to write your first Dockerfile and move to the next examples.
 Happy Learning :)

-### Clone this repository and move it to the example folder
+### Clone this repository and "cd" to the "example folder/directory"

 ```
 https://github.com/rayeeta/Docker.git